Yoav666s/dnd-wiki/collections/_lore/urkmor.md

 The Iron Guardians

 ## Eyes of Dusk
 The Eyes of Dusk consists exclusively of drow elves.
-They operate only at night, an organization of Rogues, Shadow Monks, and [[classes:Shroud Clerics@shroud-domain]].
+They operate only at night, an organization of Rogues, Shadow Monks, and [[classes:Shroud]] Clerics.

 # Hawlford
 the capital of Urk'mor.